infn-esc/sesame26/basic/environment.md

 [username@esc26-01 ~]$
 ```

-NOTE that esc26s-02 is not a public hostname and it is known only within esc26s-01.

 To further simplify the login to `esc1`, you can use an SSH key.
 You first need
-to create it (if you don't have one already), copy it remotely on both `esc1`
-and `esc2` and set it in your SSH configuration.
+to create it (if you don't have one already), copy it remotely on `esc1` and set it in your SSH configuration.

 ```shell
 [me@mylaptop ~]$ ssh-keygen -C username@esc1 -f ~/.ssh/id_rsa_student_esc